 - Be aware of the signs and symptoms of heat stroke (confusion, dizziness, headache, nausea).
 Seek medical attention if you think you are developing heat stroke.

-- Take some time to get use to the heat before engaging in any vigorous physical activity.
+- Take some time to get used to the heat before engaging in any vigorous physical activity.

-- Older people also have a decreased ability to tolerate cold temperatures.
+- Older travellers also have a decreased ability to tolerate cold temperatures.